nindate/mlzoomcamp-capstone-project/README.md

 ## 7. Deploy model as a web service to Docker container
 You can deploy the trained model as a web service running inside a docker container on your local machine.

-*Pre-requisites: You should have Docker installed and running on the machine where you want to perform model deployment to docker.*
+*Pre-requisites: You should have Docker installed and running on the machine where you want to perform model deployment to docker.
+You can refer to this [guide](https://github.com/nindate/ml-zoomcamp-exercises/blob/main/how-to-install-docker.md) for instruction on how to install Docker*
 Run the below commands to check whether docker service is running and then to see if any docker containers are running.

 ```